 “Despite the challenges, given the high public interest in the CREST database, the CIA has continued its efforts towards placing the entire CREST database online and has recently surged resources to make it available for the general public as soon as possible.
 As a result of these efforts, the CIA anticipates that the entire CREST database will be publicly available online in an electronic reading room within the next year, and is preparing to commence uploading documents to that reading room on a periodic basis beginning in the first quarter of 2017.”

-11) A couple weeks ago, Michael Best (who had the clever idea to crowdfund an effort to print out and rescan all of CREST) tweets out a photo of a sign posted on one of the CREST terminals which reads, “As of 26 January 2017, this CREST kiosk will be decommissioned.
+11) A couple weeks ago, Emma Best (who had the clever idea to crowdfund an effort to print out and rescan all of CREST) tweets out a photo of a sign posted on one of the CREST terminals which reads, “As of 26 January 2017, this CREST kiosk will be decommissioned.
 All CREST content will be available electronically on the CIA Electronic Reading Room.”

 Let’s take this apart a little.